 The fact that Kim Ann Curtin would become a fixture in the world of finance wasn’t necessarily evident at an early age.
 She attended FIT (the Fashion Institute of Technology) in New York City and was initially on quite a different path…

 Then she decided to go into finance for the same reason as so many people: to make money.
-Then ten years later she decided to launch a executive coaching firm, unfortunately, her timing wasn’t great: She was just starting her business just a year before the stock market fell in 2008.
+Then ten years later she decided to launch an executive coaching firm.
+Unfortunately, her timing wasn’t great.
+She was just starting her business just a year before the stock market fell in 2008.
 Unfortunately, her timing wasn’t great: She was just starting her career when the stock market began to dip in the 2000s.

 With an interest in community and spirituality, she was inspired by the Free Hug movement and decided to give the concept a try in free coaching for traders.
 Her spin was to offer her services initially for free.
 Her timing was spot on this time.
 The first day she set up with a “The Coach Is In” sign coincided with the infamous market crash.

 On any other day, people might’ve walked by, but now they were curious and open following such a momentous event.
 Reporters interviewed her, and she was immediately branded “The Wall Street Coach.”
 That name has stuck ever since.